RainInApril/shell/permissions/README.md

 chmod -R +X . script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
-Regular files should not be changed. mkdir -m 751 my_dir script creates a directory called my_dir with permissions 751 in the working directory chgrp school hello script changes the group owner to school for the file hello
+Regular files should not be changed. mkdir -m 751 my_dir script creates a directory called my_dir with permissions 751 in the working directory chgrp school hello script changes the group owner to school for the file hello chown vincent:staff * script changes the owner to vincent and the group owner to staff for all the files and directories in the working directory